plantinformatics/pretzel/README.windows.md

 Click the Download button in the top right corner of the Mongodb home page: https://www.mongodb.com, it will take you to the download page, and select the version that is compatible with your Windows, and follow the install instruction to finish the installation.

-If you do not know which version of Windows you are running, please go to your Powershell or command Prompt (cmd) and run following commands:
+If you do not know which version of Windows you are running, please go to your powershell or command prompt (cmd) and run following commands:
 ```
 wmic os get caption
 wmic os get osarchitecture